kagiak/thesisProject/README.md

 The thesis contains 3 parts.
 - First the classification
 - Second the creation of localization maps (or segmentation masks)
-- and third the segmentation procrdure.
+- and third the segmentation procedure.

-The following work is mainly done on the multiclass dB Food-11.
+*The following work is mainly done on the multiclass dB Food-11.*

 1) The **getIngredients.py** script is used in order to get the correct ingredients for each image from the original dataset (Recipe1m) that contains all the information retrieved from the web.
 2) The **INCEPTIONV3-food11.py** script uses the Inception v3 model (modified for my problem) on the Food-11 dataset for classification purposes.